-Self-publishing does well in ebooks sales.
-But self-publishers will continue to lose out in real book sales.
+Self-publishing does very well in ebooks sales.
+But because of print on demand book quality, self-publishers will continue to lose out in print book sales.

 There is no doubt that self-publishing has stamped its authority and found its place in book publishing.
 It is winning on many fronts.